muratk5n/thirdwave/en/README.md

 ---

 2020 numbers for CO2 emissions.
+China is still the top polluter.

 [[-]](2021/07/historical-carbon-emissions.md#2020)